prrvchr/jdbcDriverOOo/README.md

 - Write of [com.sun.star.sdbcx.Driver](https://github.com/prrvchr/jdbcDriverOOo/blob/master/java/Driver/source/io/github/prrvchr/uno/sdbcx/Driver.java).
 This high-level driver must allow the management of users and rights in Base.
 Its use can be requested in **Tools -> Options -> Base drivers -> JDBC Driver**.
 It is not finished and is not yet functional.

-- Rewrite, following the MVC model, of the [Options](https://github.com/prrvchr/jdbcDriverOOo/tree/master/jdbcDriverOOo/pythonpath/jdbcdriver/options) dialog accessible by: **Tools -> Options -> Base drivers -> JDBC Driver**, in order to allow the addition of any Java archives of JDBC drivers.
+- Rewrite, following the MVC model, of the [Options](https://github.com/prrvchr/jdbcDriverOOo/tree/master/jdbcDriverOOo/pythonpath/jdbcdriver/options) dialog accessible by: **Tools -> Options -> Base drivers -> JDBC Driver**, to allow updating and/or adding Java archives of JDBC drivers.

 - Many other fix...